 And in this case that worked for me because I had a good time.

 Erin and Mark are newlyweds.
 They’re having money issues.
 She’s in the middle of making a documentary about criminals in prison.
 He’s lost his job in the financial world and can’t seem to get back in.
 They go on a super luxurious tropical honeymoon before facing a scaled-back reality.
 But some shit happens and they end up coming home with diamonds, lots of money and an encrypted flash drive found inside a plane crash.
 There’s a pregnancy, there’s some terrorism, and there’s lots of crime.
 But Mark and Erin don’t really know how to be criminals.

 The combination of all of these things is, yes, a lot.
 The plotting is full, but it’s easy to keep track of because the characters are distinctive and interesting, existing in their separate circles until they are required by Erin to further the plot, kind of like a thriller Venn diagram.

-Steadman’s writing is going to be hit or miss with readers because it reads very much like being in the head of someone who has a guilty conscience and is struggling with moral questions while continually making the “bad” choice.
-It’s a bit choppy, it can be erratic at times and raw.
+Steadman’s writing is going to be hit or miss with readers because it reads very much like being in the head of someone who has a guilty conscience, struggling with moral questions while continually making the “bad” choice.
+It’s a bit choppy, erratic and raw at times.

 It fit perfectly with the character of Erin, who is the POV of the novel, but it also allows the author to write a lot of pointless, over-explained detail which can get tedious.
 The story could have benefited from a bit more editing as Steadman definitely suffered from the first-time-author “I need you to see everything I’m seeing” over-description curse.

-This book was refreshing and fun, but needed a bit of editing and the ending was a lost opportunity.
+This book was refreshing and fun, but needed a little editing and the ending was a lost opportunity.
 Worth reading if you’re looking for a something different that fits in the thriller genre.